 PWAs can help circumvent these issues because customers don’t need to download them.
 PWAs don’t live on any app store, so they don’t require any installation.
 They can quickly be published and can be opened in a browser.

-#Universal access and shareability: As it turns out, app publication is a straightforward process.
-Simply put, it’s not bound by geographic restriction or unreasonable practices imposed by the app stores.
+- Universal Access and Shareability: As it turns out, app publication is a straightforward process.
+Simply put, it’s not bound by geographic restrictions or unreasonable practices imposed by the app stores.
 Likewise, PWAs could be shared in the same way as you share a website.

 Offline-first applications are crucial in markets with slow internet access.
 The unstable network connection could make apps drain your phone’s battery.